 What is the Sports Premium?

 The government started providing new and substantial primary school sport funding in 2013/14 of £150 million per annum.
 The funding was jointly provided by the Departments for Education, Health and Culture, Media and Sport, and has seen money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
-Each school receives £8,000 plus an extra £5 per pupil each year - here at Chew Stoke that will mean around £8,925 a year.
+Each school receives £16,000 a year plus an extra £10 for each pupil in Years 1 to 6.
 The money can only be spent on sport and PE provision in schools.

 Purpose of the funding